Loading image...Kiro

 Warning

 The trust system puts responsibility on you to carefully configure trusted command patterns.
-Commands with potentially dangerous operations (like rm -rf) will be accepted if they match your trusted patterns.
+Commands with potentially dangerous operations (like rm -rf) will be accepted if they match your trusted patterns and are not in the denylist.

 Loading image...Kiro Trusted Commands Setting